 Part IV: Competing Chapter 13: Race Strategy Chapter 14: Beyond the Standard Events

 Masters runner and coach Dr. Cathy Utzschneider began running competitively at age 40.
-Between the ages of 40 and 50 she was ranked fifth in the world in her age group and won six USA Track and Field age-group titles and a silver medal at the Nike World Masters Games.
+She has been ranked fifth in the world in her age group and won seven USA Track and Field age-group titles and a silver medal at the Nike World Masters Games.
 She also won the 8K race at the North, Central American, and Caribbean World Masters Athletics.
 For the past 20 years she has trained hundreds of runners ranging from beginners to Olympians and served as Boston Marathon coach to employees of John Hancock Insurance.

 Cathy lives in Chestnut Hill, Massachusetts.